mprinc/snowpack/docs/docs/02-quickstart.md

 <!--
 ### Tutorial: Starting from Scratch

-While CSA is a great all-in-one starter dev environment, you may prefer to learn exactly how it works under the hood.
+While CSA is a great all-in-one starter dev environment, you may prefer to learn <span class='important'>exactly how it works under the hood</span>.
 In that case, we have this tutorial that walks you through how you can build your own Create React App -like dev environment with Snowpack and only a few lines of configuration.

 **Coming Soon!**
 -->

 ### Migrating an Existing App

-Migrating an existing app to Snowpack is meant to be painless, since Snowpack supports most features and build tools that you're already using today (Babel, PostCSS, etc).
-If this is your first time using Snowpack you should start with a Create Snowpack App (CSA) template, copy over your "src" & "public" files from your old app, and then run `snowpack dev`, troubleshooting any remaining issues.
+Migrating an existing app to Snowpack is meant to be <span class='important'>painless, since Snowpack supports most features and build tools that you're already using today</span> (Babel, PostCSS, etc).
+If this is your first time using Snowpack you should start with a Create Snowpack App (CSA) template, copy over your "src" & "public" files from your old app, and then <span class='comment' data-comment='the problem is that it overwrites errors, example, add import with missing package, not installed, and the error will be overwritten'>run `snowpack dev`, troubleshooting any remaining issues</span>.

 CSA is a good starting point for an existing application because it has a few common tools (like Babel) built in by default to replicate the full feature set of a traditional bundled app.
 CSA is also meant to be a drop-in replacement for Create React App, so any existing Create React App project should run via CSA with zero changes needed.